Use cases

 • Automated product recommendations to increase revenue

-This is exactly the kind of impact Engaige has had for growing e-commerce brands, like MR MARVIS.
+Engaige has had significant impact for growing eCommerce brands, like MR MARVIS.
 This slow fashion brand uses Engaige to handle routine questions, with the AI resolving over 50% of support conversations without human intervention.
 At the same time, the AI provides personal product guidance, helping customers quickly find the right items while freeing up agents to focus on more complex cases.

-Zendesk AI: Best if your entire support stack already runs on Zendesk
+2. Zendesk AI: best if your entire support stack already runs on Zendesk

 Is Zendesk the backbone of your support operations?
 Then Zendesk AI, the platform’s built-in AI agent, can be an easy way to add automation without changing your workflow.
 It works right inside the tickets and chats your team already uses, so agents spend less time switching between tools.
 Zendesk AI can handle routine questions like tracking a delayed order, checking return policies, or confirming sizing info.

 Unlike fully autonomous AI agents, Zendesk AI is built to assist your team rather than completely resolve tickets.
-It’s great for speeding up answers to routine questions without changing your workflow, though anything involving complex orders or system data still needs a human agent.
+It is great for speeding up answers to routine questions without changing your workflow, though anything involving complex orders or system data still needs a human agent.

 Pros